top of page

 California has a critical shortage of housing; there is far too little for low-income and unhoused people.
 Streets are lined with the tents of people who must camp on the street or live in their cars because they cannot pay the high cost of housing.
 Traffic congestion during freeway rush hours includes the many people traveling long distances from home to work.

-In 2023, its projection changed.
+In 2023, the Finance projection changed.
 Finance now predicts a decline in population to 2060.
-It projects only a 2.3% population growth to 2040, declining to 1.3% by 2060.
+It projects a low 2.3% population growth to 2040, declining to 1.3% by 2060.
 Only half a million more people will live in California in 2060, not the 12 million projected in 2017.

 So how much more housing is needed?
 In 2018, Housing and Community Development (HCD), because of the 12 million people expected in 2060, found the state was short 2.5 million housing units.
 As a result, RHNA issued must-build housing quotas to California cities and counties.
 The quotas continue to this day even though they are no longer correct.